Netdex/blog.netdex.cf/_posts/2017-10-14-discovering-strange-signal.md

 [Recording 1](https://streamable.com/f27j5)<br>
 [Recording 2](https://streamable.com/jtbp0)

 Here are two recordings I made of the transmission.
 I honestly had no idea what to think at this point.
-My mind could not rationalize why the Space Jam remix of Renai Circulation would be broadcasted at 915MHz.
+My mind could not rationalize why a [Space Jam remix of Renai Circulation](https://www.youtube.com/watch?v=f3IgwLT_mYc) would be broadcasted at 915MHz.
 A while later, I started hearing a Film Theory video on the Emoji Movie.
 Of course, this latest broadcast helped me understand a few more things about this transmission.

 ## Analysis
 Some facts I collected: